bayfrontmedia/bones/docs/install/manual.md

 # Install: Manual

-It is recommended you install a supported [Bones project](../../README.md#installation) to help get you started.
+It is recommended to install a supported [Bones project](../../README.md#installation) to help get you started.

-The following steps will take you through the process of manually installing the bare minimum Bones application.
+The following steps will take you through the process of manually installing the minimum requirements for a Bones application.

 ## Add Bones to Composer